 Chia seeds are not only incredibly nutrient-dense food but also capable of making a gel-like substance.
 Add one tablespoon of water (or milk, if used in a baking recipe) to two tablespoons of chia seeds to make a gel-like liquid similar to xanthan gum.
 Let this mixture sit for several minutes.

-Learn chia seeds aisle in the grocery store.
+Looking for chia seeds? see our article on chia seeds aisle in the grocery store.

 There is no need to add liquid with this substitution, as cornstarch and xanthan gum are similar powders.
 Instead, substitute this powder into your recipe, where you would add xanthan gum.
 However, be advised that some cornstarch brands can get cross-contaminated with gluten.
 If gluten is a dietary concern, check for a gluten-free label.